Han-Kim-0811/Han-Kim-0811/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on revising and uploading my projects to github
+- 🔭 I’m currently working on uploading and revising my projects to github
 - 🌱 I’m currently learning in order to build a strong foundation in github
+- 💬 Ask me about Langara to UBC transfer!
+I have helped multiple indiviudals with their transfer journey.
+I'm also planning to make a transfer tutorial using Github Action!

 <!--
 **Han-Kim-0811/Han-Kim-0811** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.